KazaKazan/sup/README.md

 -w      use webpack
 ```

-If no options are passed, the script will create directory with the following structure:
+If no options are passed, the script will create a directory with the following structure:

 ```
 PROJECT_NAME